Registration for classes, 2019

 - Toy your dog likes to tug with

-- Do NOT bring any dried food or treats or meat that crumbles and falls apart.
+- Do NOT bring dried food or treats that crumbles and fall apart.

 - Poo bags

 Every week you MUST bring poobags and we will check to see your dog is wearing a current registration disc .

 Other items you may need to bring include: grooming tools, food bowls etc. Your instructor will let you know what to bring each week.

 Bring running shoes, a toy your dog likes, clicker, food rewards.
 You may need to bring additional items - your instructor will let you know.

 You will be learning some of the skills listed below.

 We want you to have the best chance of learning new things at club, and putting both you and your dog in the best frame of mind for learning is the way to achieve this.